magento/merchdocs/src/customers/account-company-update.md

 ## Company role resources

-The ability to:
+The [Role Resources]({% link system/permissions-role-resources.md %}) settings control the ability to:

 - Add New Company
 - Delete Company
 - Reimburse Balance
 - View companies

-is controlled via settings in [Role Resources]({% link system/permissions-role-resources.md %}).
 These role resources must be set for the [User Role]({% link system/permissions-user-roles.md %}) that the admin user is under.

 ## Update a company profile